guscooke/guscooke/README.md

 - 👋 Hi, I’m @guscooke
-- 👀 I’m interested in learning new technologies, meet new people, new opportunitie
+-I’m always interested in learning new technologies, meet new people, new opportunitie
-- 💞️ I’m looking to collaborate on projects.
+- I’m looking to collaborate on projects.
 - 📫 How to reach me @guscooke14@gmail.com

 <!---